-Got a picture or favourite book that's been attacked by mould or mildew?
-If it's a valuable (or valued) item, don't try to tackle the mould or mildew removal yourself, especially if the paper is still damp.
+Got a picture or favorite book that's been attacked by mold or mildew?
+If it's a valuable (or valued) item, don't try to tackle the mold or mildew removal yourself, especially if the paper is still damp.
 Otherwise, allow the paper to air dry in a warm room, then use a soft paintbrush or cloth to carefully brush away the mildew – again, do this outside.

 Putting a sheet of waxed paper between each pair of pages will protect the one behind it.
 If this doesn't remove the mold, you can slightly dampen a clean, soft cloth with hydrogen peroxide and gently wipe the pages, allowing each one to air dry before moving to the next.

 What is the best homemade mold remover?